The Role Of Nutrition In Oral Health

 • Alcohol in excess is strongly linked to gum disease.
 Drink in moderation and rinse with water to clear the sugars from your teeth.

-Eating these foods with other foods with a higher pH is recommended to help balance the acidity.
-Saliva is also a great pH neutralizer and so chewing a xylitol gum will help to stimulate saliva flow and counteract bacterial overgrowth.
-Equally important, brushing your teeth with a neutralizing and remineralizing toothpaste, such as Fluoride free toothpaste helps to restore a healthy pH and to bond minerals back to your enamel.
+To counteract the effects of consuming any of the above, eat foods with a higher pH to help balance the acidity.
+Saliva is also a great pH neutralizer so try chewing gum made from xylitol to help stimulate saliva flow and counteract bacterial overgrowth.
+Brushing your teeth with a neutralizing and re-mineralizing toothpaste, such as Fluoride free toothpaste , can help to restore a healthy pH and to bond minerals back to your enamel.

-Look out for high-carb foods with added sugars or starches.
-Just about any refined carbohydrate type of food is going to spike the growth cycle of bad bacteria.
+Try to avoid high-carb foods with added sugars or starches as most refined carbohydrates will spike the growth cycle of bad bacteria.
 Among the foods to avoid are:

-• Most all commercial breakfast cereals which often are loaded with sugar.
+• Most commercial breakfast cereals which often are loaded with sugar.

-• So called “health bars” which are loaded with carbs and sugars
+• So called “health bars” which are loaded with carbs and refined sugars

-• Snack foods that stick to your teeth, such as some potato crisps, can harm your gums
+• Snack foods that stick to your teeth, such as potato chips

-• Husks from popcorn kernels can cling to teeth and gums, causing damage to both
+• Husks from popcorn kernels which can cling to teeth and gums, causing damage to both

 Must read for 12 Foods That Make Your Teeth White